CATEGORY

 SENIOR BOYS & GIRLS

-These are children between the age of 13 and 18 years – They are taught how to take good care of themselves and to work hard in their best areas of interest.
+These are children between the ages of 13 and 18 years – They are taught how to take good care of themselves and to work hard in their best areas of interest.
 They’re also given responsibilities and opportunities as teenagers to mold their character.